Optimality and Approximate Optimality of Source-Channel Separation in Networks: Three Examples

 Suppose there exists a length-$n$ joint source-channel code that achieves the distortion triple $(D_{1,3},D_{1,4},D_{2,4})$.
-The key observation is the following simple fact.
-If we fix this joint source-channel code, then the channel input for any given channel, for example $X^n_{1,3}$, can be viewed as a super (block) source, independent and identically distributed across blocks; see Fig. \ref{fig:DNStrans}.
-Therefore, we can encode a length-$n'$ sequence of such blocks using a ``rate-distortion'' code of rate per block slightly greater than $I(X^n_{1,3};Y^n_{1,3})$, the codewords of which are generated using the distribution $Y^n_{1,3}$.
-It follows that with probability approaching one (as $n'$ goes to infinity) we can find a $Y^{nn'}_{1,3}$ codeword in the codebook that is jointly typical with a channel input sequence $X^{nn'}_{1,3}$, ({\em i.e.}, a length-$n'$ vector of the super source samples), for sufficiently large $n'$.
-This lossy source code essentially simulates the channel output over $n'$ length-$n$ blocks, and only the codeword index needs to be known at node $3$ to reconstruct $Y^{nn'}_{1,3}$.
-As such, this digital codeword index can be simply sent across this channel using any good channel code, and the original joint source-channel decoding function can be performed on this simulated channel output, which eventually (asymptotically) achieves the same distortion as the original code.
-It is easy to see that since $I(X^n_{1,3};Y^n_{1,3})\leq nC_{1,3}$, where $C_{1,3}$ is the channel capacity of the channel between node $1$ and node $3$, this rate-distortion codeword index is expected to be reliably transmitted on this channel.
-Replacing all the channel outputs with such simulated outputs in this problem results in a new scheme.
-In this ``new" coding scheme, the codeword indices of these ``rate-distortion" codes are the only informational interface between the source coding component and the channel coding component, and this is a separation-based scheme which asymptotically achieves the same distortions $(D_{1,3},D_{1,4},D_{2,4})$ originally achieved by the joint coding scheme.
-In other words, any distortions that are achievable by joint coding scheme can be achieved by a separation-based scheme.
+The key observation is the following simple fact: if we fix this joint source-channel code, then the channel input for any given channel, for example $X^n_{1,3}$, can be viewed as a super (block) source, independent and identically distributed across blocks; see Fig. \ref{fig:DNStrans}.
+Therefore, we can encode a length-$n'$ sequence of such blocks using a ``rate-distortion'' code of rate per block slightly exceeding $I(X^n_{1,3};Y^n_{1,3})$, the codewords of which are generated using the distribution $P(Y^n_{1,3})$.
+It follows that with probability approaching one (as $n'$ goes to infinity) a $Y^{nn'}_{1,3}$ codeword can be found in the codebook that is jointly typical with a channel input sequence $X^{nn'}_{1,3}$, {\em i.e.}, a length-$n'$ vector of the super source samples.
+This lossy source code essentially simulates the channel output over $n'$ length-$n$ blocks, and only the codeword index needs to be known at node $3$ to reconstruct the simulated channel output $Y^{nn'}_{1,3}$.
+Note that the rate of this code is $I(X^n_{1,3};Y^n_{1,3})\leq nC_{1,3}$; a similar argument holds for all other links.
+The original joint source-channel code decoders can now be applied on the simulated channel outputs to yield the reconstructions.
+This intuitively implies that the underlying {\em source coding problem} is guaranteed to achieve the distortion $(D_{1,3},D_{1,4},D_{2,4})$ at rates $(C_{1,3},C_{1,4},C_{2,3},C_{2,4})$, which would further imply the optimality of the separation approach.